eFinder

 “Farmers cannot directly pass on fertiliser costs to consumers.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm or refute the ability of farmers to pass on fertiliser costs to consumers.
+No evidence found in cross-references, web search, or Wikipedia to support the claim about farmers' inability to pass on fertiliser costs to consumers.

 “The new crop is only planted in October 2026.”